BlueElixir/aimware-luas/README.md

   Every script is unique, so there will be instructions on how to use it.

-**If you need some lua script but you can't find it anywhere pm 404765 on forums**
+**If you need some lua script but you can't find it anywhere pm 404765 on forums or make an issue with your suggestion**